Hiatodoris: Description & Anatomy

 Hiatodoris fellowsi has an oval-like firm and white body, black rhinophores and gills, and white egg masses.
 It is a small species with a maximum size of about 51 mm.
 As most nudibranchs, this species is a hermaphrodite.
 The ejaculatory and vaginal ducts have their own orifices.
 It has a straight ejaculatory duct with a tight and convoluted vas deferens.
 Its prostate gland has no prostatic duct, but is large and finely lobulate.
 The spermatocyst and spermatheca are arranged semiserically, where the spermatheca is a little bigger than the spermatocyst and both are ovate.
-Hiatodoris fellowsi has a long vaginal duct with a lose and convolute opening into the spermatocyst.
+Hiatodoris fellowsi has a long vaginal duct with a loose and convolute opening into the spermatocyst.
 Its uterine duct is passes from the spermatocyst to a junction where the ampullary duct, prostate, and mucous gland are.
 Hiatodoris fellowsi also has a radula that is simply hamate, and measures between 75 and 450μm long.
 The teeth curve at a wide angle resembling a makau with a small outer flange.